Federal Highway Interstate 15 Traffic Crisis

 The Project is depicted in BLUE within the illustration below.
 Phase 1 in RED is constructed.
 Phase 3 in GREEN is next.

 NOTE: The City does not have jurisdiction over Federal Highway Interstate 15 or control State and Federal funding for it; but has taken the lead to work very hard in collaboration with our state, regional, and local partners to secure funds and design this Project.
-The Project WILL help fix this Federal Highway Interstate 15 Traffic crisis and it is ready for construction.
-We just need Federal INFRA Grant approval.

 If you have questions about information contained on this webpage, contact Betsy Lowrey, City of Temecula, at 951-693-3959.